-Welcome to exam panic fortnight, otherwise known as the Easter holidays
+Welcome to revision panic fortnight, otherwise known as the Easter holidays

 It’s familiar to students across the country as the traditional time for chocolate eggs and bunnies, punctuated by extreme bouts of exam panic and procrastination.